daemotron/autofov/README.md

 * Mingw-w64 for Win64 (https://winlibs.com/)
 * [Cmder](https://cmder.app/) console emulator (recommended, but no strict requirement)

-NB: make sure to add the Mingw bin directory to your PATH environment variable
+**NB:** make sure to add the Mingw bin directory to your PATH environment variable

+### macOS
+* Xcode and/or Xcode command line utilities

 ### Linux
 * gcc